zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Many talks were dedicated to Windows Phone 7 development and were to inspire people to develop applications.

 2.
 Like this guy(Rob Miles).
 Make Stuff and have fun!
 Bottom line was that when he was young it was difficult to build something and reach a big audence.
 Now it is simple.
+He said basically - why don't you go home and implement something?
 So, I did and developed (Move to next slide)

 ---